SURI yacht is a beautiful 63-meter (208 ft) yacht built by Halter Marine in 1978 and refitted in 2007 and again in 2012.

 He mostly works on bespoke furniture and has been active in the fashion industry in the past, although yachts could be in his future plans for new ventures.

-SURI was definitely a successful project for him as the yacht is widely popular as a charter vessel and is usually fully booked throughout the season.
+The SURI yacht was definitely a successful project for him as the yacht is widely popular as a charter vessel and is usually fully booked throughout the season.

 All cabins are airy and bright, with light furnishings and ample space for luggage and storage.
 A lot of rooms aboard the yacht feature window seats, which provide comfortable seating and a fantastic place to sit while SURI is underway.